battlecode/battlecode-server-2017/specs.md

 * **1.3.1** (1/26/2014) - Small bug fix with sensing.
 * **1.3.2** (1/28/2014) - Client bug fix with robot info strings.
 Specs clarifications on map connectedness and execution order.
     * Decrease HAT_MILK_COST to 100000.
 * **1.3.3** (02/08/2014) - Post-finals release to give out the new maps.
 Also has minor client changes (fix bug where action delay does not change sometimes).
+New client key effects.

 Appendices
 ------------